eth-cscs/SummerSchool2015/libraries/petsc-miniapp/README.md

     make test

-    [Note: you can also modify the included job.daint and submit with sbatch]
+    [Note: you can also modify the included job.daint and submit with sbatch] [Note: you will see a difference due the job number.
+This could be fix with more bash scripting]

 5. Run your own experiments
     aprun -n 4 ./main -nx 99 -ny 88 -ts_monitor -snes_monitor -ksp_monitor -dump 1